How To: Report VAT to a Tax Authority

 To validate and prepare the report for submission, choose the Release action.

-Finance and Operations, Business edition validates whether the report is set up correctly.
+Dynamics NAV validates whether the report is set up correctly.
 If the validation fails, the errors display under Errors and Warnings so that you know what to fix.
-Typically, if the message is about a missing setting in Finance and Operations, Business edition, you can click the message to open the page that contains the information to correct.
+Typically, if the message is about a missing setting in Dynamics NAV, you can choose the message to open the page that contains the information to correct.

-After you submit the report, Finance and Operations, Business edition monitors the service and keeps a record of your communications.
+After you submit the report, Dynamics NAV monitors the service and keeps a record of your communications.
 The Status field indicates where the report is in the process.
 For example, when the authorities process your report, the status of the report changes to Succeeded.
 If the tax authority found mistakes in the report you submitted, the status of the report will be Failed.
 You can view the errors under Errors and Warnings, correct them, and then submit the report again.
 To view a list of all your EC Sales List reports, go to the EC Sales List Reports page.

 Viewing communications with your tax authority